zS1L3NT/web-youtubedl/README.md

 You can choose the download type (Audio or Video), paste the link and click Convert to fetch information about a video.
 Once the video information loads, you can choose the filename (alphanumerical) then click Download to download.

+## Motivation

+Working YouTube downloaders without ads are becoming rarer nowadays because of copyright issues.
+I decided to build my own version of a YouTube video downloader so that I could use it for my personal use to download my own youtube videos.

 ## Features

 -   Download Audio or Video from YouTube